Satoshi Hino, respected by not only fellow seiyuu but also by his fans due to his motherly personality, massive talent

 He’s currently affiliated with Axl-One, talent agency owned by seiyuu Toshiyuki Morikawa.

-He’s often casted, due to his low voice, as antagonists, intimidating and dangerous characters, or happy-go-lucky guys (this, of course, with his slightly high pitched voice).
+He’s often cast, due to his low voice, as antagonists, intimidating and dangerous characters, or happy-go-lucky guys (this, of course, with his slightly high-pitched voice).

 Satoshi made his debut as a seiyuu back in 2000, under talent agency Baobab.
 Satoshi once stated that his first interest was stage acting not voice acting, but his casting to dub ER was what made him shift his focus to voice acting.